 The Source PAN Identifier subfield shall contain the value of macPANId, and the Source Address subfield shall contain the value of macShortAddress.

-The Destination PAN Identifier subfield shall contain the identifier of the PAN to which to request for DSME information, and the Destination Address subfield shall contain the address of the Destination device to which the DSME information request command frame is being sent.
+The Destination PAN Identifier subfield shall contain the identifier of the PAN to which to request for DSME information, and the Destination Address subfield shall contain the address of the Destination device or the Connection Device to which the DSME information request command frame is being sent.
+The Info Type subfield shall be set to 0 if DSME-GTSCharacteristics and timestamp are being requested, or 1 if superframe structure parameters are being requested.

 7.3.11.6 DSME information reply command

-The DSME information reply command frame is used by a destination device that is replying the timestamp and the DSME information to the source device.
+The DSME information reply command frame is used by a destination device that is replying the timestamp and the DSME-GTS information to the source device, or a Connection Device that is replying the superframe structure parameters.

 The DSME information reply command frame shall be formatted as illustrated in Figure 65p.